omics-lab/ProtSEC/README.md

 Raju RS and Rashedul I. ProtSEC: Ultrafast Protein Sequence Embedding in Complex Space Using Discrete Fourier Transform.
 (2025).

 ### 7. License
-This project is licensed under the MIT license.
+This project is under the MIT license.